core-infra-svcs/dashboard-api-go/client/docs/InlineObject79.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetProducts

+`func (o *InlineObject79) GetProducts() NetworksNetworkIdFirmwareUpgradesStagedEventsProducts`

+GetProducts returns the Products field if non-nil, zero value otherwise.

+### GetProductsOk

+`func (o *InlineObject79) GetProductsOk() (*NetworksNetworkIdFirmwareUpgradesStagedEventsProducts, bool)`

+GetProductsOk returns a tuple with the Products field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetProducts

+`func (o *InlineObject79) SetProducts(v NetworksNetworkIdFirmwareUpgradesStagedEventsProducts)`

+SetProducts sets Products field to given value.

+### HasProducts

+`func (o *InlineObject79) HasProducts() bool`

+HasProducts returns a boolean if a field has been set.

 ### GetStages

 `func (o *InlineObject79) GetStages() []NetworksNetworkIdFirmwareUpgradesStagedEventsStages`